Receiving your order –

 If you ever get in a muddle with payments, contact Avon straight away and they can help you.

 Once you have paid Avon the money left is your earnings.
-Your account must be paid before you can place your next order.
+Invoices must be paid within 13 days, before you can place your next order.
 Extra charges apply if payment is late.

 The Giro slip will be found with your invoice.
 You will need it to make payment at the post office.